utdata/icj-class/bootstrap/bootstrap-class-01.md

 This is the same cycle we've use in other lessons to create a new repo.

 - Go to Github.com and create a new repo.
-Call it `bootstrap-class`.
-Include the README.md.
+Call it `bootstrap-yourname`.
+Include the README.md and keep the repo public.
 - Copy the clone URL
 - In a Terminal, cd into your code folder: `cd ~/Documents/code/`
 - do `git clone [yoururl]`